RichardLitt/awesome-fantasy/README.md

  * [Silverthorn](http://www.goodreads.com/book/show/149302.Silverthorn)
  * [A Darkness at Sethanon](http://www.goodreads.com/book/show/13813.A_Darkness_At_Sethanon)

 > To the forest on the shore of the Kingdom of the Isles, the orphan Pug came to study with the master magician Kulgan.
 His courage won him a place at court and the heart of a lovely Princess, but he was ill at ease with normal wizardry.
-Yet his strange magic may save two worlds from dark beings who opened spacetime to renew the age-old battle between Order and Chaos.
+Yet his strange magic may save two worlds from dark beings who opened space-time to renew the age-old battle between Order and Chaos.

 #### [The Silmarillion](http://www.goodreads.com/book/show/7332.The_Silmarillion) *by J.R.R.
 Tolkien* [3.8] <img src="http://i.imgur.com/iA6WScw.png" width="30px">

 This is one of the most ridiculous forays into world building, ever.
 At times, it reads like a textbook, but there are sections that are extremely powerful and characters that are gripping.
-The Silmarillion takes a bit more imagination and fortitutude than the Lord of the Rings, but is worth the effort, especially if you've already read his other books a few times and want more. - [@RichardLitt](https://github.com/RichardLitt)
+The Silmarillion takes a bit more imagination and fortitude than the Lord of the Rings, but is worth the effort, especially if you've already read his other books a few times and want more. - [@RichardLitt](https://github.com/RichardLitt)

 > Designed to take fans of The Hobbit and The Lord of the Rings deeper into the myths and legends of Middle-Earth, The Silmarillion is an account of the Elder Days, of the First Age of Tolkien's world.
 It is the ancient drama to which the characters in The Lord of the Rings look back, and in whose events some of them such as Elrond and Galadriel took part.
 The tales of The Silmarillion are set in an age when Morgoth, the first Dark Lord, dwelt in Middle-Earth, and the High Elves made war upon him for the recovery of the Silmarils, the jewels containing the pure light of Valinor.
 Included in the book are several shorter works.
 The Ainulindale is a myth of the Creation and in the Valaquenta the nature and powers of each of the gods is described.
 The Akallabeth recounts the downfall of the great island kingdom of Numenor at the end of the Second Age and Of the Rings of Power tells of the great events at the end of the Third Age, as narrated in The Lord of the Rings.
 This pivotal work features the revised, corrected text and includes, by way of an introduction, a fascinating letter written by Tolkien in 1951 in which he gives a full explanation of how he conceived the early Ages of Middle-Earth.